Jeff-Bouchard/DMSS/DESIGN.md

 High level overview on how the DMSS (Dead Man's Switch System) works.

-# Motiviation
+# Motivation

 We are in the midst of a migration of secret identifying information into digital and/or online forms.
 Examples of this would be cryptocurrency wallet keys, password login information and other cryptographic key data.
-The problem exists of how to pass this information along to trusted parties in the event of emergency or even death.
-The motivation behind this project is to design and implement an automated system for securely and reliably sharing secrets to trusted individuals as it becomes necessary.
+The problem exists in how to pass this information along to trusted parties in the event of emergency or even death.
+The motivation behind this project is to design and implement an automated system to securely and reliably sharing secrets to trusted individuals as it becomes necessary.

 # Overview using an example